ewertonsilveira/NodeEmailSender/README.md

 # NodeEmailSender
-Send email with Node.js
+Send email with Node.js and Mandrill

-Created to test sending email with node.js and Mandrill (smtp host for sending emails)
+Created to test sending email via node.js and Mandrill (smtp host for sending emails)

 Feel Free to use it.